ipspace/blog/content/posts/2022/05/network-hardware-disaggregation-2022.md

 It seems that most of these systems run on a variety of switches from whitebox- and traditional data center switching vendors.

-Then there are things likes [FBOSS](https://github.com/facebook/fboss).
+Then there are things likes [FBOSS](https://github.com/facebook/fboss) and [DANOS](https://www.danosproject.org/)[^DANOS].
 Is anyone (apart from their creator) using them?
 I have no idea.

+[^DANOS]: Seems to be a failed AT&T's attempt to get other people to write software for free... considering the last news were published in 2019.
+No wonder when the "about the project" link downloads five pages of PDF-ed legalese.

 ### Linux Device Drivers